JuliaDiff/ChainRulesCore.jl/docs/src/rule_author/writing_good_rules.md

 However, sometimes for performance reasons this is not ideal.
 Especially, if it is to replace a scalar, and is in a type-unstable way.
 It causes problems if mapping over such pullbacks/pushforwards.
-This woull be solved once [JuliaLang/julia#38241](https://github.com/JuliaLang/julia/issues/38241) has been addressed.
+This would be solved once [JuliaLang/julia#38241](https://github.com/JuliaLang/julia/issues/38241) has been addressed.

 ## Use `Thunk`s appropriately